integrativemodeling/spb/results/README.md

 - **Per-bead densities** : `*.dx`, localization probability density maps for the cluster.

-  To visualize these in Chimera, enter the following line in the terminal:
+  To visualize these in Chimera, run the followin in the directory containing the models and densities:
-  `sh create_chimera_command_file_densities.sh $pdir names_colors HM.dat` where `$pdir` is your working directory where the models and densities are stored (full global path: can be obtained by the command `pwd` on linux). `names_colors` and `HM.dat` should be in the same directory as the densities.
+    `scripts/chimera/create_chimera_command_file_densities.sh HM.dat`
       This will create a file called `chimera_density_command_lines.txt`.
       Now open Chimera with the top scoring model RMF and then load the `chimera_density_command_lines.txt` as a Chimera commands file.
 This should show all the densities.